tumoproduct/pathcomponents-magic-box/README.md

 ### Conventions
 Magic Boxes need to strictly adhere to the following conventions for the package builder to work correctly.

-- The package must contain a `js` file as the entrypoint which adds an event handler on the document `magicbox.init` event
+- The package must contain a `js` file as the entry point which should add an event handler on the document `magicbox.init` event.
+This event is fired when the `manifest` has been initialised.

-    The `magicbox.init` event has three objects in the `detail` property:
+    The `magicbox.init` event has four objects in the `detail` property:
     1. `manifest` the initialised manifest
     2. `container` the `root` `DOM` element
-    3. `data` data saved by the user the previous time they used the game
+    3. `data` data saved by the user which can be used to reload the previous state
+    4. `ready` the function to call when the `magic box` is ready

 - The `DOM` of the game needs to be constructed at runtime, as all `js` files are injected into the host `iframe` at runtime, including the main `js`